How to Install AWS CLI on Arch Linux

 Update Arch Linux

-Synchronize the package databases and upgrade all installed packages before installing new software:
+Synchronize package databases and bring the system current before installing new packages:

 sudo pacman -Syu